 The location of the Yotel was especially convenient.
 At 42nd and 10th, we were only two blocks from Times Square but still nestled in a neighborhood with plenty of local restaurants.
 (Major props to the Irish Rogue Pub for its fabulous brunch.)

 Switching gears completely, and going back in time, we stayed at a historical bed and breakfast in Fairhaven, Massachusetts, for the next leg of our trip.
 We’re big fans of B&Bs (our favorite thus far being the Adobe on Green Street in Santa Cruz) so we wanted to get a little New England experience.
 We stayed at the Delano Homestead, which was the childhood home of Sara Delano, President Franklin Delano Roosevelt’s mother.
 The house was built in 1832 and originally belonged to FDR’s great-grandfather.
 It remained in the family for decades, making it a home the young would-be president visited in the summertime.

 The house was beautiful.
 I’m mean, really.
 Huge rooms, period furniture, old family photos on display and creaky wooden floors.
 Everything that required updating had been – like the third floor bathroom that was solely ours:

 It was a charming house close to the seashore and a few local restaurants.

 Had not been for my Ambien I probably wouldn’t have slept a wink because I was quite sure Great-Grandpa Delano roamed the corridors at night.
-Or maybe it was Sara who kept a ghostly eye on the place while guests slept in her old rooms.
+Or maybe it was Grandma who kept a ghostly eye on the place while guests slept in her old rooms.
 Either way, by bedtime I was fully spooked and listened carefully for creaking down the hall.
 And Chuck knew it.